Creationism is False

 - Usually from normal, functioning families.

 - Demonstrate no aberrative or abnormal behaviors.
-While 5-6% of fringe group members have psychological problems, the remainder only suffers from the diagnosable, treatable, and temporary depressions that eventually affect everyone (e.g., personal losses resulting in a transitional period, career trouble, age-related sexual dysfunction, etc.).
+Only 5-6% of fringe group members have psychological problems, and the remainder suffers from the diagnosable, treatable, and temporary depressions which eventually affect everyone (e.g., personal losses leading to a transitional period, career trouble, age-related sexual dysfunction, etc.).

 - Well-educated.
 Educated people tend to have greater social concern (i.e., idealistic tendencies), which is exploitable.
 Creationism’s worst crime is the diversion and burden it has placed on our society’s best minds, who must place future progress on the backburner to keep mankind’s previous achievements from eroding away.